Premature Ventricular Complexes

 Medical Care

-Deciding when to treat VPCs is difficult because not all patients with VPCs are at risk of sudden death and treatment is associated with risk.
-The approach to VPCs depends on the frequency of VPCs, attributable symptoms, the presence or absence of underlying structural heart disease, and the estimated risk of sudden cardiac death.[19]
+Deciding when to treat PVCs is difficult because not all patients with PVCs are at risk of sudden death and treatment is associated with risk.
+The approach to PVCs depends on the frequency of PVCs, attributable symptoms, the presence or absence of underlying structural heart disease, and the estimated risk of sudden cardiac death.[3, 6, 32]

-For symptomatic VPCs, recommended treatment usually involves the following:
+Recommended medical treatment usually involves the following:

 Step 2: The use of antiarrhythmic therapy is not typically recommended and best targeted to address limiting symptoms.
-The risk of the drug (including the risk of arrhythmic death from proarrhythmia) must be weighed against the benefits of VPC suppression.
+The risk of the drug (including the risk of arrhythmic death from proarrhythmia) must be weighed against the benefits of PVC suppression.
 The risk of adverse events is higher in patients with structural heart disease.

 In patients without structural heart disease who have refractory symptoms and are using beta-blockers and/or calcium channel blockers, cautious use of antiarrhythmic drugs is the appropriate next step.
-Class Ic drugs (flecainide and propafenone) are effective in such patients without structural heart disease or coronary heart disease.
+Class IC drugs (flecainide and propafenone) are effective in such patients without structural heart disease or coronary heart disease.

 Step 3: The next step in patients who cannot take flecainide or propafenone is to consider amiodarone or sotalol.